Gokul-M-PIllai/Getting_and_Cleaning_Data-Course_Project/README.md

 The purpose of this project is to work with the data collected from the accelerometers and gyroscope of the wearable device Samsung Galaxy S smartphone and to prepare tidy data that can be used for later analysis.

 ## Data Set Information:
+The Data Set bring used has been obtained from , [Human Activity Recognition database](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

+### Study
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured.

 ### Attribute Information: